 The handle is another plastic/rubber material that fits very well in your hands.
 There is also a hole at the bottom that you can use to tie 550 cord to make a lanyard.

-There is over 243 review for this product on Amazon and everyone gives this knife five stars.
+There are nearly 1000 reviews for this product on Amazon and everyone gives this knife 4.5 out of 5.0 stars.
 You can read the reviews here.

 If you are going for short hikes or are using vehicles, this one is cool to have around since it is GIGANTIC.
 Otherwise, get the smaller one if you need to save space/weight.
 Read more on Amazon.

 So, which machete knife is the best?
 Well, if you are looking for an all-around good knife, I would go with the Kabar.
 It is the SHARPEST out of all 3 and weights good.
 I’m pretty fond of anything with Kabar on it actually.
 The other knives by Cold Steel are good too (meaning they’ll get the job done) but you won’t be able to shave your face with them.